psrc/psrc.github.io/_posts/2023-03-28-womens-travel.md

 As a result of some of these considerations not being implemented, in 2019 only **6,000** bike trips were made by non-binary folks in the central Puget Sound region, and **30,000** bike trips were made by women, but **74,000** were made by men.

-Not only are certain modalities not conducive to the ways in which women move about their environment, but there is also the concern for safety.
+Not only are certain modes not conducive to the ways in which women move about their environment, but there is also the concern for safety.
 [The Institute for Transportation and Development Policy in 2022](https://www.itdp.org/2022/07/06/cyclings-gender-gap/) reported that even though women chose biking less often than men, there was still an active participation in dialogues about how to increase user uptake and accessibility with biking because they deemed it a way to remain safe from harassment or negative transit or walking encounters that they experienced.
 Women should not have to choose between safety concerns.

 How can the transportation and land use system better accommodate older people, household maintenance and caregiving needs?
 Addressing these questions will improve the system for all genders.

-## Regional and nationwide data show similar constraints
+#### Regional and nationwide data show similar constraints

 {% include image.html image=page.images.image1 %}